Boris Johnson returns to Downing Street to steer coronavirus response

 He has already had to effectively tear up his first Budget last month just days after delivering it with a series of massive bailouts designed to keep the economy afloat through the crisis.

-The Prime Minister, meanwhile, has less then two weeks before the next major decision point comes up with the next three-week review of the lockdown restrictions due on May 7.
+The Prime Minister, meanwhile, has less than two weeks before the next major decision point comes up with the next three-week review of the lockdown restrictions due on May 7.

 Mr Raab said the Government was doing its “homework” in preparation for when the rules could be eased.